latchbio/latch/docs/source/basics/customizing_interface.md

 def foo(
 	...
 ):
-	"""This line is a short workflow description description, displayed in the explore tab and sidebar.
+	"""This line is a short workflow description, displayed in the explore tab and sidebar.

     ...
     """
+    ...
 ```

 ## Markdown Documentation